Michelle Howry, Executive Editor

 For more than two decades, G.P.
 Putnam’s Sons has led the publishing industry with more hardcover New York Times bestsellers than any other imprint.
 With its rich history of publishing established franchises and new talent, as well as award winners, with an unrivaled bestselling track record, Putnam continues to be one of the most respected and prestigious imprints in the industry.

-Putnam’s illustrious roster of bestselling fiction authors includes Megan Abbott, Cristina Alger, Ace Atkins, Chloe Benjamin, C.J.
-Box, Jamie Brenner, Eleanor Brown, Tom Clancy, Robin Cook, Robert Crais, Clive Cussler, Jeffery Deaver, Frederick Forsyth, Karen Joy Fowler, Sue Grafton, W.E.B.
-Griffin, Robert Jones, Jr., Jan Karon, Alma Katsu, John Kenney, Philip Kerr, Frances Liardet, Mike Lupica, Delia Owens, Robert B. Parker, Nick Petrie, Kiley Reid, Steven Rowley, John Sandford, Jill Santopolo, Lisa Scottoline, M.O.
-Walsh, Stuart Woods, Randy Wayne White, Sarah Winman, and David Yoon.
+Putnam’s illustrious roster of bestselling fiction authors includes Megan Abbott, Ore Agbaje-Williams, Cristina Alger, Chloe Benjamin, C.J.
+Box, Eleanor Brown, Tom Clancy, Robin Cook, Robert Crais, Clive Cussler, Jeffery Deaver, Frederick Forsyth, Karen Joy Fowler, Sue Grafton, W.E.B.
+Griffin, Robert Jones, Jr., Jan Karon, Alma Katsu, John Kenney, Philip Kerr, Frances Liardet, Mike Lupica, Annabel Monaghan, Delia Owens, Robert B. Parker, Nick Petrie, Kiley Reid, Steven Rowley, John Sandford, Jill Santopolo, Lisa Scottoline, Paige Toon, M.O.
+Walsh, Stuart Woods, Sarah Winman, and David Yoon.

-Among its distinguished nonfiction authors are Michele Borba, Kate Winkler Dawson, Cathy Guisewite, Spencer Johnson, Hoda Kotb, Laurence Leamer, Bobby Orr, Dolly Parton, and Eve Rodsky.
+Among its distinguished nonfiction authors are Michele Borba, Kate Winkler Dawson, Dr. Marisa G. Franco, Cathy Guisewite, Spencer Johnson, Hoda Kotb, Laurence Leamer, Bobby Orr, Dolly Parton, Vienna Pharaon, and Eve Rodsky.